-- 2. Inoculum size must be standardized against a barium sulfate turbidity standard (prepared by adding 0.5 ml of 48 mM BaCl2 (11.7 g of BaCl2•2H2O per liter) to 99.5 ml of 1% (vol/vol) H2SO4).
+- 2. Normally in clinical labs, the inoculum size must be standardized against a barium sulfate turbidity standard (prepared by adding 0.5 ml of 48 mM BaCl2 (11.7 g of BaCl2•2H2O per liter) to 99.5 ml of 1% (vol/vol) H2SO4).
 About 10 ml of the standard is dispensed into each of several test tubes, and is usually reliable for 30 days.
 If the inoculum is too small, the antibiotics will have a distinct advantage.
-Conversely, if the inoculum is too large, the zones of inhibition will be smaller than under standardized conditions, and hence difficult to interpret. - 3.
-Incubation of the Mueller-Hinton plates must be at 37°C for 18-24 h.
+Conversely, if the inoculum is too large, the zones of inhibition will be smaller than under standardized conditions, and hence difficult to interpret.
+We will omit this step for our purposes. - 3.
+Incubation of the Mueller-Hinton plates must be at 37°C for 18-24 hrs.
 Lower incubation temperatures will impede the growth of the organisms, and the potency of some of the antibiotics at 37°C may vary with time.
-Also, after approximately 20-24 h, the organisms may show overgrowth, which would result in smaller zones of inhibition than under standard conditions.
+Also, after approximately 20-24 hrs, the organisms may show overgrowth, which would result in smaller zones of inhibition than under standard conditions.